Shared-Reality-Lab/IMAGE-server/handlers/photo-audio-handler/README.md

 ## What is this?

-This is a [handler](https://github.com/Shared-Reality-Lab/IMAGE-server/wiki/2.-Handlers,-Preprocessors-and-Services#handlers=) component that creates a spatialized audio scene to convey detected objects and detected semantic segments.
+This is a [handler](https://github.com/Shared-Reality-Lab/IMAGE-server/wiki/2.-Handlers,-Preprocessors-and-Services#handlers=) component that creates a spatialized audio scene to convey detected objects, detected actions, and detected semantic segments.

-Data from these two sources are used to create a plain text description.
+Data from these three sources are used to create a plain text description.
 This description is used to create a text-to-speech rendering using [ESPnet](../../services/espnet-tts) which is then passed to [SuperCollider](../../services/supercollider-images/supercollider-service/photo.scd).
 For audio, it will be opportunistically returned as segmented audio.
 Otherwise, it will just return a simple audio rendering.